sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 </div>

 This opportunity is available should we first understand how different software is from other types of investments.
-Mainly that software consists of an assemblage of many components[^5], each potentially able to work independently from each other, and that provide services to one another (we then start seeing that **machines are also users**).
+Mainly that software consists of an assemblage of many components[^5], each potentially able to work independently from each other, and that provides services to one another (we then start seeing that **machines are also users**).
 Breaking large IT Solutions into more manageable parts (whether called IT Products or Applications, sometimes [compared to Lego blocks](https://youtu.be/g-h6CtSwk30?t=212)) means work can start by multiple teams without the need to have figured out the whole puzzle in advance or how to solve the problem in one single piece.
 If you heard the term "[Monolith](https://medium.com/koderlabs/introduction-to-monolithic-architecture-and-microservices-architecture-b211a5955c63)", it's what we strive to move away from as they impede our ability to respond fast and are too often the cause of project collisions.